About our Portland Psychiatric Practice

 Greetings!
 My name is Justin Rice I am a board certified Psychiatric Mental Health Nurse Practitioner (PMHNP).
 My primary focus in psychiatry is medication management and therapy.

-My nursing education started at Los Angeles County College of Nursing where as a student I worked in the (now) fabled ER C-booth trauma bay at USC medical center and in the trauma ER at Harbor/UCLA medical center.
-They even filmed a documentary where I went to school called “Code Black” which, unfortunately, is now a fairly inaccurate representation of emergent critical care (IMO).
-After graduating nursing school as class president I worked as a mixed specialty ICU nurse in a trauma center.
-I obtained my MSN degree from Gonzaga University with a focus on psychiatry and have been working as a nurse practitioner in multiple practice settings with a diverse array of people and conditions.
+My nursing education started at Los Angeles County College of Nursing.
+After graduation I worked as a mixed specialty ICU nurse in a Long Beach, California trauma center.
+After transitioning to mental health nursing in 2011 I obtained my MSN degree from Gonzaga University with a focus on psychiatry and graduated in 2014.
 While in graduate school I was inducted into Sigma Theta Tau, the honor society of nurses.
+Since then I have been working as a nurse practitioner in multiple practice settings with a diverse array of people and conditions.

 My transition to mental health came after several years working as a R.N. in critical care, around my patients who had experienced trauma both physical and emotional.
 Having a part in helping the human body heal from illnesses, wounds, disease, and traumatic injury was intensely challenging and rewarding.
 However, I could not help but notice that the physical recovery was at times superficial.
 My patients felt lost, confused, angry, depressed after their experience of hospitalization.
 They felt like their personality changed, who they were at their core.
 Many returned to my care with similar or different ailments usually from self neglect or poor life choices.